openframeworks/ofBook/chapters/shaders/chapter.md

 ```

 The fragment shader simply looks up the location in texture using the vec2 that's passed into it.
 The texture itself is represented by the sampler2DRect construct.
-This is the source of a lot of confusion when people get started using shaders in OF becuase there are two kinds of samplers: *sampler2DRect* and *sampler2D*.
+This is the source of a lot of confusion when people get started using shaders in oF becuase there are two kinds of samplers: *sampler2DRect* and *sampler2D*.
 The difference between these two lies in the kind of texture data that you're actually uploading.
 If your texture is a power of two size where the height and width are both power of two values like 256 or 512 of 1024 or 2048, then you can use a sampler2D to represent your texture data.
-In OF however, we want to assume that you can use any image size because sometimes images are weird shapes and sizes like 4x1837 or 381x293 and that should be ok to work with.
+In oF however, we want to assume that you can use any image size because sometimes images are weird shapes and sizes like 4x1837 or 381x293 and that should be ok to work with.
 And it is and it works out fine in your shader as long as you use sampler2DRect.
 The way to get points in that data is the *texture()* method that takes the *sampler2DRect* that you're drawing the data from and the texture coordinate of the particular pixel that you want.

-You'll notice that the *sampler2DRect* is called "tex0" and that we didn't actually set that uniform in our OF app.
+You'll notice that the *sampler2DRect* is called "tex0" and that we didn't actually set that uniform in our oF app.
 Why is that?
 The secret is in the *setUniformTexture()* method, which calls *bind()* for you.
 Also, drawing an image, as we do with *image.draw(0, 0)*, binds the texture as well and since it isn't given a uniform name, it appears as *tex0*.
 Confusing?
 Perhaps, but it's common enough to see that I wanted to call it to your attention.
 To be explicit, there are three ways of getting a texture into your shader:

 1) You can bind a texture and access it as *tex0* if it's the only one bound without a uniform name.
 2) You can call *setUniformTexture()* and pass a uniform name and the texture itself